BarbaraSikora/TaskManagementSystem/README.md

 ## Getting Started

-* Fork Repository or Download
+* Fork repository or Download
 * `npm install` for loading node_modules
 * open http://localhost:4200/ in your browser
 * `npm start` for starting dev server